pinkroosterai/PyParse/README.md

-# PyParser
+# PyParser 🐍🔍

-PyParser is a command-line tool for analyzing Python source files.
+PyParser is a powerful and friendly command-line tool for analyzing Python source files! 🚀
 It extracts structured information about classes, functions, variables, and imports from your codebase and outputs the results as JSON.
-This is useful for code analysis, documentation generation, or tooling.
+Perfect for code analysis, documentation generation, or building your own Python tooling. 📦

+---

-## Features
+## ✨ Features

-- Parses individual Python files or entire directories (recursively).
+- Parses individual Python files or entire directories (recursively) 📂
 - Extracts:
-  - Imports
+  - Imports 📥
-  - Classes (with bases, decorators, methods, class variables, and triple-quoted string comments)
+  - Classes (with bases, decorators, methods, class variables, and triple-quoted string comments) 🏷️
-  - Functions (with arguments, decorators, and triple-quoted string comments)
+  - Functions (with arguments, decorators, and triple-quoted string comments) 🛠️
-  - Module-level variables
+  - Module-level variables 📝
-- Optionally includes base64-encoded source code for each entity.
+- Optionally includes base64-encoded source code for each entity 🔒
-- Outputs results as JSON, with an optional pretty-print mode.
+- Outputs results as JSON, with an optional pretty-print mode 🎨
-- See [`output.schema.json`](output.schema.json) for the output format.
+- See [`output.schema.json`](output.schema.json) for the output format 📑

+---

-## Installation
+## ⚡ Installation

 Clone this repository and install dependencies (if any):